-- (1) In respect of an election for mayor, deputy mayor or a single councillor, an elector - (a) must mark the ballot paper by placing the number 1 in the box next to the name of the candidate of the elector's first preference; and - (b) may mark the ballot paper further by placing further consecutive numbers in any or all of the remaining boxes next to the names of the remaining candidates. - (2) In respect of an election for more than one councillor, an elector - (a) must mark the ballot paper by placing consecutive numbers in the boxes next to the names of the candidates in order of preference from number 1 to the number of candidates that are to be elected; and - (b) may place further consecutive numbers in any or all of the remaining boxes next to the names of the remaining candidates.
+- (1) In respect of an election for mayor, deputy mayor or a single councillor, an elector - (a) must mark the ballot paper by placing the number 1 in the box next to the name of the candidate of the elector's first preference; and - (b) may mark the ballot paper further by placing further consecutive numbers in any or all of the remaining boxes next to the names of the remaining candidates. - (2) In respect of an election - - (a) for more than one councillor but fewer than 5 councillors -

+- (i) an elector must mark the ballot paper by placing consecutive numbers, in the boxes next to the names of the candidates, in order of preference from number 1 to the number of candidates required to be elected; and - (ii) an elector may place further consecutive numbers, in any or all of the remaining boxes, next to the names of the remaining candidates; or - (b) for 5 or more councillors - (i) an elector must mark the ballot paper by placing consecutive numbers, in the boxes next to the names of the candidates, in order of preference from number 1 to 5; and - (ii) an elector may place further consecutive numbers, in any or all of the remaining boxes, next to the names of the remaining candidates.